 Choose a time that you can easily incorporate into your homeschool day.
 Mornings are a good fit for many families.
 However, afternoon time can work just as well.
 Don’t be discouraged if mornings don’t work into your family’s best option for homeschool morning time.
 Choose the timeframe that fits best within your lifestyle and can become a routine.

 You can choose to facilitate a morning time routine daily, or maybe a few times a week.
 Again, customize your routine to what works best for your homeschool.
-Homeschool morning time does not have to be a take it or leave it only option, you have the freedom to make it whatever you want.
+Homeschool morning time is not a take it or leave it option.
+You have the freedom to make it whatever you want.

 Customize your homeschool morning time routine.